-Microfinance banks (MFBs) sunk deeper into financial losses which increased by 450% last year their financial income dropped.
+Microfinance banks (MFBs) sunk deeper into financial losses last year.
 Most of the customers with huge deposits for instance flocked to larger commercial lenders in anticipation of benefits from the rate cap law.

 A recent report by the Central Bank of Kenya (CBK) shows that the 13 MFBs in the country saw their pre-tax losses increase five times to Kshs.
 925 million by the end of June 2018, compared to a loss of Kshs.
 171 million in June 2017.
 As a result of the decline in performance, the sector reported a lower return on assets and equity ratio at negative 0.9 per cent and negative 5.5 per cent respectively, compared to 2016 at negative 0.5 per cent and negative 3.2 per cent respectively, according to the CBK report.